 Other lab meat producers have similar goals.
 Japanese startup IntegriCulture Inc. wants to see its slaughter-free foie gras served in restaurants by 2021 and on the consumer market by 2023.

 CEO of JUST Josh Tetrick took to Twitter in October to tease the launch of JUST’s lab-grown chicken nuggets.
-The company hasn’t announced concrete plans, but Tetrick took the cruelty-free nuggets to the UK in January so that English TV presenter Helen Skelton-Myler could taste-test them.
+The company hasn’t announced concrete plans.
+Tetrick took the cruelty-free nuggets to the UK in January 2019 so that English TV presenter Helen Skelton-Myler could taste-test them.
 Tetrick explained, “It is a nugget that didn’t require killing a chicken and that’s the way all meat should be.
 We don’t need to choose between veggie burgers and a real burger.”

 Even the meat industry is clocking on to the notion.
-Agricultural giant Cargill invested in lab-grown meat company Aleph Farms earlier this year.
+Agricultural giant Cargill invested in lab-grown meat company Aleph Farms earlier last year.
 Cargill, which controls more than 20 percent of America’s domestic meat market, has also invested in Memphis Meats.

 Major meat producer Tyson Foods has also invested in Memphis Meats.
 It’s also an investor in Israeli clean meat startup Future Meat Technologies.
 Justin Whitmore, Executive Vice President, Corporate Strategy and Chief Sustainability Officer of Tyson Foods, spoke about the move at a panel event in 2018.
 “We don’t want to be disrupted,” he said.
 “We want to be part of the disruption.”